The 1.1GW Allen Combined-Cycle Plant is a natural gas-fired power plant located approximately 8km from Memphis in Tennessee, US.

 Natural gas and water supply for the Allen CCGT power plant

-Natural gas for use in the new combined-cycle plant will be sourced by Memphis Light, Gas and Water (MLGW) via a new pipeline, which will be built within an existing right-of-way along the MLGW gas pipeline corridor.
+MLGW is responsible for transferring natural gas for the new combined-cycle plant via a new pipeline.
+It was built within an existing right-of-way along the MLGW gas pipeline corridor.

-The plant is expected to require between seven and ten million gallons of water a day for condenser cooling.
+The plant requires between seven and ten million gallons of water a day for condenser cooling.

-In addition to the installation of groundwater wells, TVA is expected to purchase water from MLGW, which will be used to meet any additional water requirements during peak times.
+In addition to the installation of groundwater wells, TVA buys water from MLGW and uses it to meet any additional water requirements during peak times.

-The operational procedure of the two combustion turbines at the new Allen combined-cycle plant is comparable to that of jet engines.
+The operational procedure of the two combustion turbines at the Allen Combined-Cycle Plant can be compared to that of jet engines.

-The GE turbines draw air, compress and mix it with fuel, and finally ignite.
-Each turbine will be connected to a generator.
+The GE turbines draw air, compress and mix it with fuel and, finally, ignite.
+Each turbine is connected to a generator.

-Hot combustion gases are captured from the turbines, and subsequently combined and used to generate steam to drive a single steam turbine, which will produce an additional 50% output compared to the combustion turbines alone.
+Hot combustion gases are captured from the turbines, combined and used to generate steam to drive a single-steam turbine, which produces an additional 50% output compared to the combustion turbines alone.

-TVA will construct and operate two new 161kV transmission lines and use the existing 161kV switchyard.
+TVA constructed two new 161kV transmission lines for the power plant.
+The company also uses the existing 161kV switchyard.

-The proposed transmission lines will be located between the existing switchyard and the new combined-cycle facility to connect to MLGW’s regional transmission system.
+Operated by TVA, the new transmission lines are located between the existing switchyard and new combined-cycle facility to connect to MLGW’s regional transmission system.